stockholmux/reporter-js/README.md

 * __[Bootstrap](http://getbootstrap.com/2.3.2/)__ what front end dev hasn't used it?
 You can supply your own stylesheet (or no style sheet at all, if that is how you roll) and nothing will break - but throw in a theme from, say, [Bootswatch](http://bootswatch.com) and, hey presto, you've got a nice responsive report.
 * __Node.JS__ makes it all possible, leveraging the [Express framework](http://expressjs.com/), we have a fully working system for generating reports in a few hundred lines.

+Take a look at the [example](http://kylejdavis.com:3007/example).

 ##Super simple syntax

 The markup for Reporter.JS is contained between <code>&#61;</code>.
 Nothing successfully parsed will be visible in the final webpage.

 ###Associate a spreadsheet

 Associating a spreadsheet is simple.
-This example uses the sheet published at:
+The example uses the sheet published at:

 `https://docs.google.com/spreadsheets/d/19xwVCTzHJCM1cmjHbyJY25JtdaEU7_stkAdp_rm-D1w/pubhtml`